Conformal prediction: Use case

 Conformal prediction is used in a variety of fields and is an active area of research.
-For example, in biotechnology it has been used to predict uncertainties in breast cancer and stroke risks.
-Within language technology, conformal prediction papers are routinely presented at COPA.
+For example, in biotechnology it has been used to predict uncertainties in breast cancer, stroke risks, data storage, and disk drive scrubbing.
+In the domain of hardware security it has been used to detect the evolving hardware trojans.
+Within language technology, conformal prediction papers are routinely presented at the Symposium on Conformal and Probabilistic Prediction with Applications (COPA).
+Conformal prediction has also been applied to small molecule drug discovery.